tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/create-indexer.md

 ### "cache"

 [Incremental indexing](/azure/search/cognitive-search-incremental-indexing-conceptual) is the ability to reuse enriched documents in the cache when processing a skillset.
-The most common scenario is reuse of OCR or image anaylsis of image files, which can be costly and time-consuming to process.
+The most common scenario is reuse of OCR or image analysis of image files, which can be costly and time-consuming to process.

 The cache object has required and optional properties: